xandradx/ovirt-engine-disaster-recovery/README.md

 /var/log/ovirt-engine-disaster-recovery/application.log
 ```

-You should monitor this file, for JAVA Exceptions, or SQL Errors.
+You should monitor this file, for Java exceptions or SQL errors.

-One common error is MariaDB wrong credentials.
+One common error is supplying wrong credentials to MariaDB.

 ## Next Step